Calisthenics Victoria is the state sporting association for calisthenics in Victoria.

 Julie began adjudicating in 1971, became a Level 1 Adjudicator in 1993, the inaugural year of accreditation, and an Advanced Level 2 Adjudicator in 1997.
 She has adjudicated the National Championships on three occasions, has extensive experience in adjudicating at RSSS (since 1976), CVI and many other Victorian and interstate competitions.
 Julie was appointed as an ACF Skills Examiner to Gold Medal level in 1985, and redeveloped the aesthetic and dance sections of the program.
 In 1995, she was appointed as an inaugural member of the ACF Examiners’ Advisory Board in 2000.

-Julie commenced calisthenics at age 8 and joined Clifton Callisthenic College at age 15 where she enjoyed many successful years as a championship performer being coached by Miss Vera Hopton B.E.M.
+Julie commenced calisthenics at age 8 and joined Clifton Calisthenic College at age 15 where she enjoyed many successful years as a championship performer being coached by Miss Vera Hopton B.E.M.
 At the age of 17 Julie won the prestigious Royal South Street Graceful Girl title.
 She then went on to coach all age groups at this very successful Championship class.

 In 2006 Julie was awarded the ACF Official of the Year, and in 2015 awarded a life membership to Calisthenics Victoria.
 She is also a life member of the Royal Academy of Dance.

 VCCA Representative – Keira Cowell

-When she began her career as a calisthenics coach, Keira also began her connection to the VCCA.
+When Keira began her career as a calisthenics coach, she also began her connection to the VCCA.
 She has always been involved with the VCCA in some way and has held almost every position on the committee, from Minutes Secretary to President over the past 35 years!
 She has been a Life Member of the association since 1996.